October 23, 2023

 Lynn Weinstein, LCSW

 Payment via credit card (Visa or Mastercard) can be made online.
-Telephone or fax registrations are not accepted.
+Telephone registrations can be arranged if you're having difficulty making a payment online.
 Registration with cash payment is not permitted.
 Israel-based participants may pay via bank transfer.
 Contact our office to arrange for bank-transfer payment.

 Upon receipt of your paid registration, an email confirmation from Get Help Israel will be sent to you.
 Be sure to include an email address that you check frequently.
-Your email address is used for critical information, including registration confirmation, evaluation, and CE certificates.
+Your email address is used for critical information, including registration confirmation and all conference updates and notifications.
+To avoid your important emails going to other folders, please add [email protected] to your contacts.

 Questions?
 Call 072-3976500 (Israel), Sunday-Thursday, 9am-4pm, or email [email protected] .